GNOME/gtk/docs/reference/gtk/overview.md

 GTK is a library for creating graphical user interfaces.
 It works on many UNIX-like platforms, Windows, and macOS.
-GTK is released under the terms of the [GNU Library General Public License][gnu-lgpl], which allows for flexible licensing of client applications.
+GTK is released under the terms of the [GNU Lesser General Public License][gnu-lgpl], which allows for flexible licensing of client applications.
 GTK has a C-based, object-oriented architecture that allows for maximum flexibility and portability; there are bindings for many other languages, including C++, Objective-C, Guile/Scheme, Perl,